placement of M.Div. students

 Vicarage

-A vicarage “is required of all Seminary students before graduation, ordinarily in the second year before graduation” (2016 Handbook of The Lutheran Church—Missouri Synod, Bylaw 2.8.1 d).
+A vicarage “is required of all Seminary students before graduation, ordinarily in the second year before graduation” (2016 Handbook of The Lutheran Church—Missouri Synod, Bylaw 2.8.1 d)

 The vicarage consists of one year (12 months) of in-service education, normally in a parish situation.
 The Evangelism Module of Resident Field Education takes place during the vicarage year.
-To begin vicarage, a student must have taken all the courses that are specific pre-vicarage requirements.
-A student may begin vicarage with no fewer than 47 credits and no more than 68 credits.
-Transfer students ordinarily shall be full-time students for two semesters immediately prior to vicarage.
+To begin vicarage, a student must have taken all the courses that are specific pre-vicarage requirements, and a minimum cumulative curriculum GPA of 2.35 is required to receive a vicarage assignment.

 Vicars are considered students at Concordia Seminary during the course of the vicarage.
 Periodic reports are made by the student and the supervising pastor to the Director of Vicarage and Deaconess Internships.
-A total of 12 credit hours is granted to the student upon successful completion of the vicarage.
+A total of 7.5 credit hours is granted to the student upon successful completion of the vicarage.